top of page

 Photo of a person on a Montana river holding a caught fish

-Why Fish the Bitterroot River with Us?
+Why Fly Fish the Bitterroot River with Us?

 Bitterroot River Gallery